Are you looking for a new city to visit and on a tight budget?

 Hours: 1 PM (days vary)

 St. Martins-in-the-Field hosts free lunchtime concerts.
 You can get full details here.
-The concerts are known for being excellent.
-Concerts are free and donations are welcomed.
+The shows are known for being excellent.
+Concerts are free, and donations are welcomed.

 6. Take a Stroll Along Thames River

-The city is lit up so beautifully that it didn't even feel real.
+The city lights up so beautifully that it didn’t even feel real.

 Take photos of the Tower Bridge, Big Ben, London Eye, Tower of London, and the London Bridge.